-I will call today’s post part two to my macrame flush mount ceiling fixture post because you can use that same fixture and add on to it to make it a chandelier.
+I will call today’s post part two of my macrame light fixture post because you can use that same fixture and add on to it to make it a chandelier.
 The best part is that the top part of this macrame chandelier is removable and you could use it either way.

 Like I said before, I originally wanted to make this into a hanging macrame cat bed but while I was working on it I noticed that I’d rather make a lighting piece out of it.

-First I thought a flush mount light would look fantastic and then I wanted to see what it would look like as a chandelier too so I kept going so I could make up my mind later.
+At first, I thought a flush mount light would look fantastic and then I wanted to see what it would look like as a chandelier too.
+I kept going so I could make up my mind later.

 - metal hanging basket (I bought the 18-inch one but you could buy the smaller 16-inch one or even go larger if you’d like)